-A 457(b) is a Deferred Compensation Plan (DCP) developed by the IRS to allow employees of educational institutions and certain tax-exempt organizations to save pre-tax dollars for retirement.
+A 457(b) is a Deferred Compensation Plan (DCP) that allows employees of educational institutions and certain tax-exempt organizations to save pre-tax dollars for retirement.
 A 457(b) works much like a 403(b) plan in terms of taxes and loans and can offer another way to save for retirement.
 Some school districts sponsor 457(b) plans in addition to offering a 403(b) plan.

 What you should know about a 457(b):

 Contributions are made to your 457(b) before taxes are taken from your paycheck, reducing your taxable income.
 Taxes are paid on withdrawals, typically in retirement.

 Regardless of age, you may withdraw from your 457(b) when you leave your employer, or in the case of death or unforeseen emergency.
 You may be required to pay income tax on the amount withdrawn.

 If plan allows, a loan may be taken against your 457(b) funds regardless of your employment status.
 Repayment terms and interest rates are determined by your investment provider.
 Certain rules may apply.